madfam-io/plinto/deployment/backup/backup-strategy.md

-# Plinto Database Backup and Disaster Recovery Strategy
+# Janua Database Backup and Disaster Recovery Strategy

 ## Overview

-This document outlines the comprehensive backup and disaster recovery (DR) procedures for the Plinto Identity Platform, ensuring business continuity and data protection.
+This document outlines the comprehensive backup and disaster recovery (DR) procedures for the Janua Identity Platform, ensuring business continuity and data protection.

 ## Backup Strategy